paescuj/ctrlc-wrapper/README.md

 This wrapper application does exactly the points described above.

-The wrapper inherits the exit code from the child process.
+The wrapper inherits `stdout`, `stderr` and the exit code from the child process and forwards `stdin` to it.
 If there's an error with the wrapper itself, the exit code is `-1`.

 ## Usage